-Special features: 5-, 4-, and 3-day week options; Monday & Friday programs are for current AHB students, any K–8th grader who has Mondays or Fridays open, and homeschoolers; multi-age classes; team teaching; hands-on, project-based instruction; nongraded; parent involvement required; rolling admissions, with private tours given by the Executive Director on Tuesdays, Wednesdays, and Thursdays, 10am–11am and 1pm–2pm, and day visits for students and families applying for admission.
+Special features: 5-, 4-, and 3-day week options; before- and after-school programs and classes available; Monday programs are for current AHB students only, and Friday programs are for any K–8th grader or homeschoolers who have Fridays open, and these programs include Game of Village and The Hermes Lab; multi-age classes; team teaching; hands-on, project-based instruction; non-graded; parent involvement required; private tours given by the Head of School for students and families applying for admission

 Each listing in this alphabetical directory gives you a snapshot of a small, independent, alternative school in the Austin area.

 This ever-expanding list spans several pages, with navigation buttons at the bottom.
 Clicking on the name of a school will take you to its own website.
 To easily find schools by geographical area, see our Alt Ed Maps page.
 If you know of a school that’s missing from this directory, please drop a note here, and see Alt Ed Austin’s criteria for “alternative” and “school.”
 You may also be interested in our directories of other recommended schools, as well as special programs for children and adults.